wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 exit, before the simulation terminates.
 This is because once the writer process closes the file descriptor, it can never reconnect again.
 Meantime, on the reader side, `read()` will always return `0` without blocking, which is the behavior when End-of-File (`EOF`) is met.

+**Sending Special Command via Named Pipe**

+One of QEMU's features, the QEMU monitor, requires users to press `Ctrl+A` on the host terminal to activate.
+When the input is sent via the named pipe, it is not straightforward to emulate this keyboard press, because there is no ASCII code that corresponds to the `Ctrl` key.

+Further inspection to the control sequence, however, would reveal that the terminal will translate `Ctrl+A` key combination to ASCII code `0x01`, and put it into the `stdin` stream.
+Therefore, in order to enter QEMU monitor when named pipe IPC is in effect, the writer just need to write `0x01` and `c` into the pipe.
+Similarly, in order to terminate emulation, just write `0x01` and `x`, which is identical to pressing `Ctrl+A` followed by the `X` key.